muhammmad-al/gelato-task-2/README.md

 ## How it works

+Note: your MetaMask wallet must be connected to the Sepolia testnet before being able to use this faucet
 1. Users connect their wallet to the Sepolia testnet and request tokens with a single click (only signing the transaction)
 2. Request is processed via Gelato Relay (ERC2771) without requiring gas
 3. After a successful token transfer, the Web3 Function automatically pauses the faucet